Heart attack and acute coronary syndrome

 Heart attack (myocardial infarction) is among the most serious outcome of atherosclerosis.
 A heart attack can result in several ways from atherosclerosis:

 - Type 2 heart attack, which is less common, develops from a problem with oxygen supply and demand.
-A heart attack can occur if the heart's oxygen demand increases to exceed the narrowed artery’s ability to deliver oxygen-rich blood even without an abrupt narrowing or blockage.
+A heart attack can occur if the heart’s oxygen demand increases to exceed the narrowed artery’s ability to deliver oxygen-rich blood.

 Angina, the primary symptom of coronary artery disease, is typically experienced as chest pain.
 There are two kinds of angina:

 - Unstable Angina.
 This situation is much more serious than stable angina, and is often an intermediate stage between stable angina and a heart attack.
-In this condition patients who have previously had stable angina have worsening symptoms.
-For example, their pain is more intense or it takes less activity to trigger symptoms or it may be totally new.
-They may even have symptoms while at rest.
-Unstable angina is one type of acute coronary syndrome.
+Unstable angina is part of a condition called acute coronary syndrome.

-Patients diagnosed with an ACS are at risk for complications.
+Patients diagnosed with acute coronary syndrome (ACS) may be at risk for a major heart attack.
 Doctors use a patient's medical history, various tests, and the presence of certain factors to help predict which ACS patients are most at risk for developing a more serious condition.
-The severity of chest pain itself does not necessarily indicate the actual amount of damage to the heart.
+The severity of chest pain itself does not necessarily indicate the actual damage in the heart.